Homunculi all the way down

 This is where reflectivity — the pressure for an agent’s beliefs about its own future beliefs to be consistent — becomes a first-class concern.
 If we want to prove things about minds that model themselves, we hit self-reference, and self-reference hits Löb’s theorem and friends if we’re not careful.
 As presaged, I am not super excited about the parts of this line of work that edge into unbounded compute.

-Reflectivity is operationalised differently by each of the constructions below, and each buys self-consistency in a different coin — fixed-point iteration, market mixing, proof search — so its “cost” lives on a different axis depending on who you ask.
+Reflectivity is operationalized differently by each of the constructions below, and each buys self-consistency in a different coin — fixed-point iteration, market mixing, proof search — so its “cost” lives on a different axis depending on who we ask.
 I’ll treat its cost as real but construction-dependent.

 MIRI’s Agent Foundations programme is the main hub for this line of work.